praveek/launch.en/help/extension-reference/web/aep-web-sdk/aep-web-sdk-release-notes.md

 #### Bug Fixes

-* When customers tried to create an XDM object from sandbox schemas they were running into authentication issues.
-The API that calls AEP will now be aware of environments so that users are only presented with those schemas that they have access to edit.
+* When customers tried to create an XDM object from sandbox schemas, they were running into authentication issues.
+The API that calls AEP is now aware of environments so users are only presented with those schemas that they have access to edit.

 #### Features

-* When using the `identityMap` data element we will now pre-populate the namespaces in a dropwdown so you don't have to fill this in manually.
+* When using the `identityMap` data element, the namespaces is now pre-populated in a dropwdown so you don't have to fill this in manually.
-* We have revamped the UI for the `xdmObject` data element.
-In the new UI you will be able to see which fields have been populated without having to enter each item in the object.
+* Revamped the UI for the `xdmObject` data element.
+In the new UI, you can see which fields have been populated without having to enter each item in the object.

 ## August 26, 2020